 Annual Photo Contest organized by SPIE

-Since 2018, SPIE, the international society for optics and photonics launches a competition.
+In 2018, SPIE, the international society for optics and photonics, launches a competition.
 The contest is held to raise awareness about IDL and the vital role that light and light-based technologies play in daily life.

 In 2019, photographers from Russia, the United States, and Spain were named winners of the contest, from more than 1,000 entries depicting the world-of-light theme.
-For the first time, Lightsources.org sponsored the category technology and science and is delighted to congratulate the winning photographer Sergio Ruiz who took a stunning picture at ALBA Synchrotron in Spain (article below in the latest news).
+For the first time, Lightsources.org sponsored the category technology and science and is delighted to congratulate the winning photographer Sergio Ruiz who took a stunning picture at ALBA Synchrotron in Spain (article below).

 - Picture of ALBA wins the contest 2019/10/29